Change Started

 Mango Trees basics

 The tree starts flowering in winter, taking about four to five months for the fruits to ripen.
-Insects mainly do pollination; only about 1% of flowers become fruits.
+The pollination is done by the insects, while the interesting fact is that only about 1% of flowers become fruits.

 The alternate bearing of Mango Trees